LibertyDSNP/spec/pages/Ethereum/IdentityFactory.md

 ### Can I switch from one type to another?

 Switching types is possible, but difficult.
-See [Identity Registry](/Identity/Registry) for more information on switching an identity contract.
+See [Identity Registry](/Ethereum/Registry) for more information on changing an identity contract to another type.

 ### Data storage and EIP 1967